Mișu Benvenisti: 1944 arrest

+HeHalutz trial and marginalization

 Zissu reports that, in the resulting panic following the arrests, Renașterea wanted Benvenisti stripped of any decision-making powers, for which reason Zissu himself was made president of a new, but unrecognized, Zionist Executive.
 This is partly contradicted by Benvenisti's account, which notes that he willingly resigned "by the end of 1943, or by the start of 1944", or "not long after my liberation".
 He took this decision when a group of Romanian and Palestinian Zionists (including Zissu, Entzer, Barlas and Moritz Geiger) expressed their wish to defy the British caps on immigration by fitting illegal transports of Jews.
 From the moment of his release to April 1946, Benvenisti was largely absent from the Zionist Executive—though he accepted invitations to attend meetings chaired by Zissu, and spoke there on several occasions.
 He was instead elected chairman of a more centrist political party, the Zionist Democratic Group Klal, which had also rejected Zissu's policies.

 The period also saw a round-up of the HH by Romanian authorities.
 As reported by Benvenisti, the Zionist youth had drawn attention to itself in 1942, when members of the Hashomer Hatzair were allegedly caught circulating lei banknotes marked Jos războiul! ("Down with war!") or Afară cu nemții! ("Out with the Kraut!").
 They were indicted for "communist activities"; in similar vein, Gordonia youths were prosecuted for assisting in the emigration effort.
 Before being himself arrested, Benvenisti had been approached by Gherș Tabacinic-Sunea and two other young Zionists, who had allegedly asked him to bribe Romanian policemen handling the case.
 He also appeared as a defense witness in both trials, which took place in April–May 1944.
 He argued there that all communist propaganda found with the HH was purely for informative purposes, and that Gordonia had official approval for its actions.
 The Tribunal asked for him to repeat his plea, which "was unheard of" in judicial annals.
 This apparent show of clemency was overturned by the final verdict, which passed harsh sentences on all defendants, including the 12-years-old Bianca Calmy; three HH boys were sentenced to death and subsequently executed.
 All survivors were pardoned in early 1944 by King Michael I.